lenocruz/minishift/README.md

 # Minishift Installation with one command after the VM-centos7/physical had been freshly provisioned.

 Tested on Vmware Workstation v12 (check the 3 virtualization engines when creating the vm) and Centos7-physical.
 I run minishift with 4 vcpu, 12GB ram and 100GB disk.
+I added the kickstart.cfg file.

 ***Make sure your centos7 is server-gui when you select the installation for you need to run the minishift on the browser inside the vm.
 It's up to you later when you want to change this to bridge with kvm and make centos to no gui.
 And by default kvm will use NAT, if you don't touch it.***